If you inherit a self-directed retirement plan from your spouse, you may treat the account as your own.

 IRA cash and assets can become the personal property of inheriting beneficiaries if proper distribution procedures are followed.
 Spouse beneficiaries may treat inherited accounts as their own without any special limitations on contributions, distributions, or transfers.

-Non-spouse beneficiaries may distribute inherited accounts all at once, take annual required minimum distributions (RMDs), or gradually distribute holdings over a five-year period.
+Non-spouse beneficiaries may distribute inherited accounts all at once, or gradually distribute holdings over a ten-year period.
 Non-spouse Inherited IRAs may only be combined with accounts inherited from the same decedent and by the same beneficiary.
 You may not make contributions to a non-spouse Inherited IRA.

 An Inherited IRA must identify the original account holder as well as the inheriting benefiticary in its title:

-EXAMPLE: New Direction Trust Company FBO John Smith bene Sarah Smith dcdt.
+EXAMPLE: NDTCO as custodian FBO John Smith bene Sarah Smith dcdt.
 Inherited IRA

 (John inherited the account from Sarah)